Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Encounter** **Attack** **3** (**Swift Action**) ● **Arcane, Transmutation**
 > **Self**
 > **Effect** Your next melee or ranged attack roll with any weapon you create with a Transmutation power automatically hits (but cannot inflict critical hits).
-> **Special** Spend a recovery, but recover no hit points: instead, this power is not expended.

 > #### Metalform
 > *You crystallize your skin to be resistant to any damage.*